CloudCannon/base-jekyll-template/README.md

 ### Lets break it down a little more
 There are two primary posts Document and Video.

 An important of the orginization of the posts for both documents and videos is the metadata at the top of the file.
-Breaking down what each field means
+Breaking down what each field means.

 date: <Will be the publish date, but will not show up to the end user, used for SEO>
-title: <Will be the title showed at the top of the article and when it's listed.>
+title: <Will be the title showed at the top of the article and when it's listed>
-categoies: <Are ways to organize similar content.>
+categoies: <Are ways to organize similar content>
+description: <Will not be published to the user, used for SEO>

 ### Example of a category
 cateogory: Kubernetes

 ![Category Screenshot](https://dha4w82d62smt.cloudfront.net/items/0k3T1V372L193C0x1y3F/%5Bd2bdba30dd8aee222e7511abd5a338f6%5D_Image%25202018-04-19%2520at%25209.12.47%2520PM.png?X-CloudApp-Visitor-Id=3010088&v=f0daac9e)

-description: <Will not be published to the user, used for SEO>

 type: <Determins what icon is next to your post (Document or Video)>